-- 6 x Chimney stacks approximately 0.35m in diameter, and approximately 6m's above the nearest building.
+- 6 x Chimney stacks approximately 0.35m diameter, and approximately 6m's above the nearest building (maximum height is 12m's above ground level.

 - 3 x reefer coolers and one cool room.

 - each reefer can take 60 units, in total with three reefers and one cool room, the business can stockpile.

 - Associated infrastructure and services.

 - Safety Plans:

 - Compilation of a fire plan and equipment, safety measures;

 - Modifications to the inside of the building includes

 - Resurfacing including flooring.

 - New offices.

 - Sterilization of the interior.

 - Servicing of roll-up doors.

 - Modifications outside include:

 - New ABR sheets will be utilized on the outside.

 - Painting.

 - Appropriate signage.